925800521/animate/README.md

 Note: If you plan on animating top, right, bottom, or left, it is not my responsibility to set the position of the animation element.

-That is about the gist of this library.
+That is about the gist of it.

 If you have any other questions email me [here](http://www.joegroseclose.com) or comment on the library.